Ronyonka/Triangle-tracker/README.md

 I began the project by recognizing that I needed to make an app that would take user input of three different values and display a result.
 The first step was to create a form with input tags to take the User input.
 For this I needed Three input elements and a button to submit to call a JavaScript function.
 I then used JS to check if the values formed a triangle or not, and if they did, what sort of triangle finally I addeda query to display the result on HTML.
 I then added styling.
-##Contact Information
+## Contact Information
-Reach me on email rononyonka@gmail.com
+reach me on email rononyonka@gmail.com
 ### License
 Copyright (c) 2018 **Ron Onyonka**
 Permission is hereby granted, free of charge, to any person obtaining a copy